wdporter/i-am-that-vuepress/highlights/readme.md

 …

-&ensp;At the root of all creation lies desire.
+&emsp;At the root of all creation lies desire.
 Desire and imagination foster and reïnforce each other.
 The fourth state (<span data-tippy-content="The superconscious state of <em>samadhi</em>, (<em>turiya</em>, fourth), the fourth state of soul in which it becomes one